 11. Celebrate Christmas at a hotel

 Eager to get a break from the Christmas rush?
-More and more people prefer to spend the holidays at a hotel, where the tree is already decorated and the dinner is prepared by professional chefs.
+More and more people prefer to spend the holidays at a hotel, where the tree is already decorated and your dinner is prepared by professional chefs.
 In Norway, many hotels offer traditional Christmas celebrations, complete with carolling, holiday activities, and visits by Santa.

 Why not start some new Christmas traditions while you’re there?
 If you pick a hotel in the mountains or near a ski resort, you can go alpine skiing during the day – and sink into a comfy armchair with a cup of gløgg (Scandinavian style mulled wine) in the evening.